Weather events led to more significant power outages in Pennsylvania: report

 “We’ve had a series of discussions with the PUC staff going back a couple of years on this issue of electric reliability,” Fitzpatrick said.
 “A couple of things, I think, are leading to that is you see some of the outage statistics going up.
 The PUC is trying to do its job, which I certainly understand this, asking why is this.
 They need to make sure that our members, the electric utilities, are doing their jobs, basically.”

-Fitzpatrick agrees that the number of storms and their intensity have had an impact on the electric infrastructure in the state.
-He also said that electricity providers have also made a significant investment in improving the infrastructure.
+Fitzpatrick agrees that the number of storms and their intensity have had an impact on the electrical infrastructure in the state.
+He also said electricity providers have made a significant investment in improving infrastructure.

 A recloser is an automatic, high-voltage electric switch that shuts off electric power when trouble, such as a short circuit, occurs.